-CPAs sentenced to probation, suspension, or revocation may appeal the decision to the NSBA.5
+If you are sentenced to probation, suspension, or revocation, you may appeal the decision to the NSBA.5

 6. Can I go to jail for lying about being a CPA in Nevada?

 Possibly.
-It is a gross misdemeanor in Nevada for a person to use the title “certified public accountant,” “CPA”, or similar terms unless he/she has a current and valid CPA certificate.
+It is a gross misdemeanor in Nevada to use the title “certified public accountant,” “CPA”, or similar terms unless you have a current and valid CPA certificate.
 The penalties include:

 - up to $2,000 in fines, and/or